gyb357/UNet-Segmentation/README.md

 # 📑Introduction

-## Advanced UNet Architectures with ResNet Backbone
+## Advanced UNet Implementations with ResNet Backbone
 This repository implements multiple UNet-based architectures with ResNet backbones using PyTorch.
 The models leverage pretrained weights from ResNet to enhance feature extraction in the encoder parts of these architectures.
 The implementation includes UNet, UNet++, and UNet3+, all of which support ResNet backbones for improved performance on biomedical image segmentation tasks.

 ## Purpose of the Project